heerdemoglu/sample_projects/QM - Pandas Arm Control Using ROS/README.txt

 Code developed as a part of Advanced Robotic Systems Course (QMUL-ECS7004P)

 Preliminary Assumptions & possible hotfixes
 1) This code segment assumes that you have ROS Melodic and MoveIt installed in your machine.
+(The screencast provided with this project uses ROS Melodic and Ubuntu 18.04.)
 2) If the .py files in the scripts folder are not executable, run following commands from the path where .py scripts are located (./ar_week10_test/scripts)
       * chmod +x square_size_generator.py